chuckcoughlin/redistrict-colorado/docs/user-guide.md

 ###### Racial Vote Dilution
 This metric describes the extent, if any, to which voters of different ethnicities are disbursed across districts to avoid concentrations where they have a majority or near-majority.
 We define voting power as the ratio between the estimated votes by an ethnic group in a district and the vote margin.
 This value is scaled by the overall population to margin ratio.
 The final metric is the mean absolute deviation over the districts of the log of the result.
 A value of zero implies a perfectly homogeneous, i.e. diluted, distribution of voters.
-The metric value is the minimum score across the groups.
+The metric value is the maximum score across the groups.

 ###### Voting Power Imbalance: